John P. Riley Jr.: Biography

 Riley was inducted in the United States Hockey Hall of Fame in 1979, and the International Ice Hockey Federation Hall of Fame in 1998.
 He is a two-time winner of the Lester Patrick Trophy, in 1986 (as a coach) and 2002 (as a member of the Olympic gold medal-winning United States hockey team of 1960).

 In the 1960s, Riley ran the Eastern Hockey Clinic (a hockey camp for high school-age players) in Worcester, Massachusetts.
 The camp had many NHL players as coaches, including John Ferguson, Tommy Williams (the only American NHL player at the time), Jean Ratelle, and Charlie Hodge.
-He died on February 3, 2016, at a retirement home in Sandwich, Massachusetts.
+He was married to Maureen Hines until her death in 1989; they had five children together.
+Riley died on February 3, 2016, at a retirement home in Sandwich, Massachusetts.